aws/aws-sdk-js-v3/CONTRIBUTING.md

    Title should be lowercase and not period at the end of it.
 If the commit includes a breaking change, the commit message must end with a single paragraph: `BREAKING CHANGE: a description of what broke`

-5. After getting ready to open a pull request, make sure to run the `npm run update-clients` to re-generate all the service clients, and commit the change(if any) to a standalone commit following the guide above.
+5. After getting ready to open a pull request, make sure to run the `yarn run update-clients` to re-generate all the service clients, and commit the change(if any) to a standalone commit following the guide above.